Valuation

 Market Cap

-Market Capitalization
+Market Capitalisation

 Current Share Price × Total Outstanding Shares

-Market cap represents the total market value of a company.
-It determines whether a stock is classified as large-cap (above ₹20,000 Cr), mid-cap (₹5,000-20,000 Cr), or small-cap (below ₹5,000 Cr).
+Market cap is the total market value of a company.
+It determines whether a stock is large-cap (above ₹20,000 Cr), mid-cap (₹5,000–20,000 Cr), or small-cap (below ₹5,000 Cr).

 How to interpret: Large-cap stocks are generally safer and more liquid.
 Small-caps offer higher growth potential but with greater risk.
 Market cap changes daily with stock price.